ollielynas/md-website/md_files/portfolio/web/google sheets wordle.md

 to make a guess submit your word using the google sheet below

-you will need to click "refresh google sheet" each time you submit
+you should not need to click "refresh google sheet" each time you submit however if nothing happens after a couple of seconds you should try clicking the button.

 <button onclick="var iframe = document.getElementById('FrameID');iframe.src = iframe.src;">refresh google sheet</button>